librewolf-community/browser-macos/build_guide.md

 mkdir -p ~/.mozbuild/macos-sdk
 cp -aH ~/Downloads/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.12.sdk ~/.mozbuild/macos-sdk/
 ```
-3. From now on use the `sdk` part of the build script, which should be applied before the branding.
+3. From now on use the `old_sdk` part of the build script, which should be applied before the build

 Steps number 1 and 2 will have to be executed only once, while you will have to execute steps 3 everytime you build.